We will see worse movies this year than “The Great Wall.” But we won’t sit through one more cynical.

 Meanwhile, their guests are taken into the confidence of an earlier Western prisoner (Willem Dafoe) who wants their help escaping.
 There’s money to be made by the first to get back West with the “black powder.”

 The script posits China as a bulwark of civilization, the only defense against slaughter by monsters.
 OK.
 So why the supernatural silliness?
-China served that function in history, battling the Mongols.
+Because China served that function in history, battling the Mongols.

 Oh.
 Right.
 The Mongols overran the pre-People’s Republican kingdoms before turning West and laying waste to much of Western, Indian and Islamic civilization.
 There’s no hopeful ending provided by history.